 In complex systems, we cannot predict with certainty which measures will have which effect.
 Organization development in a complex environment is an iterative process.
 The process provides us with feedback on the organized, self-organized and unorganized zones within the company.
 We can then take new actions based on this feedback and our ideas.

 A comparison: when Apple or Microsoft introduce an update to their operating systems, it is not done with the aim of finding a final solution for the optimal operating system, but simply to generate innovations that benefit the customer.
 Similarly, in complex change issues we do not look for the final solution for the operating system of our organization, but work continuously on our company in an adaptive way.
 We do this as best we can but remain aware that the best possible outcome may never be achieved.

 Carse, James (1986), Finite and Infinite Games.
 New York.

 Eyang, Glenda H. und Royce J. Holladay (2013), Adaptive Action.
 Uncertainty in Your Organization.
 Stanford, CA.

 Kotter, John (2012), Leading Change.
 Harvard Business Review Press.

 LaCour, Deat (2019), Facilitating and Managing Change in Complex Systems.
 NTL National Training Laboratory workshop material.
 Unpublished.

-Stacey, Ralph D. (1996), Complexity and Creativity in Organisations.
+Stacey, Ralph D. (1996), Complexity and Creativity in Organizations.
 San Francisco.